 Puppy Training Tips

-Owners must understand the basics of puppy training so that all parties involved have a happy home life for many years to come.
+Owners must understand puppy training basics so that all parties involved have a happy home life for many years.

 New puppy owners need to understand dogs have a different way of socializing than people.
 Puppies heavily rely on smell, body language, and certain vocalizations.

-How to properly socialize a puppy and how to socialize a dog with other dogs.
-This is difficult with young puppies.
+How to properly socialize a puppy and a dog with other dogs.
+This isn’t easy with young puppies.
 Ask at your local Vet Clinic about puppy socialization classes or local dog socialization groups.

-It can be hard to know what puppy training tips are best for your pup.
+Knowing what puppy training tips are best for your pup can be hard.
 Luckily, we’ve compiled this list of the most important things dog owners should know about socializing their puppies

 7 Puppy Training Tips for Early Success